 Feeling chained to your desk chair?
-As many jobs involve using a computer all day, you’re not alone.
-To make up for your sedentary job, you might find yourself flocking to the gym or the yoga mat after work.
-While a standing desk is not an alternative for exercise, imagine for once feeling like your body wasn’t completely stiff from sitting all day long?
-This is where standing desk health benefits come in.
+While many jobs involve using a computer all day, you’re not alone.
+To compensate for a sedentary job, you might find yourself flocking to the gym or the yoga mat after work.
+While a standing desk isn’t an alternative for exercise, imagine not feeling stiff at the end of a work day from sitting all day long.
+This is where a standing desk comes in.

-From helping to increase productivity and improve office culture to providing real physical benefits like boosting blood flow and joint health, a standing desk can make a world of a difference in your life.
+From helping to increase work productivity and improve office culture to providing real physical benefits like boosting blood flow as well as promoting bone and joint health, the benefits of standing desk users reap can make a world of a difference in your life.

 Electric standing desks have an incredible advantage over manually adjustable sit-stand workstations when it comes to convenience, speed, and performance.
-Although more expensive, they are the preferred type of stand up desk because of their ease of use.
+Although more expensive, they are the preferred type of stand-up desk because of their unmistakable ease of use.
 Different versions of height-adjustable desks have a wide range of amazing capabilities and accessories.
 They come in various textiles and designs, including heavy-duty steel and reclaimed wood.

 Are standing desks good for you?

 Absolutely!
-Alternating between sitting and standing at your work place is good for your physical and mental health.
-Sitting down for long periods is one of the worst things you can do for your bones, muscles, heart, and overall health.
-The simple act of standing up more often and cutting back on the hours spent slumped in your desk chair will change your life for the better.
+Alternating between sitting and standing at your workstation is good for your physical and mental health.
+Sitting down for long periods of time is detrimental for your bones, muscles, heart, and overall health.
+The simple act of standing up more often and cutting back on the hours spent sedentary / slumped in your desk chair will change your life for the better.

-People who work from home can also benefit from standup desk benefits.
-When you work from home, the temptation to stay in your pajamas and work in bed the whole day is strong.
-However, movement is very important for everyone, which is why a standup desk can be a great addition to any work from home setup.
-Having an option for a standing desk provides a way for workers to mitigate the health risks of too much sedentary time.
+People who work from home can also enjoy the benefits of a standing desk.
+When working from home, the temptation to stay in your pajamas and work in a sedentary environment all day is strong.
+However, movement is very important for everyone, which is why a stand-up desk can be a great addition to any work from home setup.
+Having an option for a standing desk provides a way for home and office workers to mitigate the health risks of excessive sedentary time.

 What are the best standing desks?